-- A. Define the specific community problem being addressed - B. Describe the specific technology and how it is based on chemical engineering principles; provide electronic copies of or links to references (papers, descriptions of commercial applications & offerings, patents, other supporting material) - C. Describe what kind of data would be required to design / customize this technology for ISP. - D. Describe why this technology would be appropriate for implementation in the developing world partner communities.
+- I. Recommend the application of a specific technology, available today, that is not currently utilized in ISP. - A. Define the specific community problem being addressed - B. Describe the specific technology and how it is based on chemical engineering principles; provide electronic copies of or links to references (papers, descriptions of commercial applications & offerings, patents, other supporting material) - C. Describe what kind of data would be required to design / customize this technology for ISP. - D. Describe why this technology would be appropriate for implementation in the developing world partner communities.
 Include consideration of technical, maintenance, financial, and cultural sustainability.
 Provide estimated typical costs for initial installation, maintenance, and operation. - II.
-Develop a toolkit for the application by an ISP team of a set of existing chemical engineering-related technologies addressing a technical challenge often faced in these type of projects - A. General technical issues include but not limited to topics such as water purification, alternate energy sources, energy conservation, and preservation / preparation of crops and foods - B. The set should include at least three different technologies - C. The toolkit should include - Technology Basics Document intended for use by an ISP team that includes description of the problem addressed, description of each technology and discussion of when each technology is most applicable - 2. checklists / tables to help an ISP project team identify candidate applications and select between technical options - important data required to select and design.
-Inclusion of general design procedures & considerations will be considered by the judges as additional added value to the toolkit. - 4. references to useful source materials - D. Describe why the technologies included in the toolkit are chemical engineering related.
-Describe why these technologies would be appropriate for implementation in ISP partner communities, including aspects of technical, maintenance, financial, and cultural sustainability.
+Develop a toolkit for the application by an ISP team of a set of existing chemical engineering-related technologies addressing a technical challenge often faced in these type of projects - A. General technical issues include but not limited to topics such as water purification, alternate energy sources, energy conservation, and preservation / preparation of crops and foods - B. The set should include at least three different technologies - C. The toolkit should include - Technology Basics Document intended for use by an ISP team that includes description of the problem addressed, description of each technology and discussion of when each technology is most applicable - 2. checklists / tables to help an ISP project team identify candidate applications and select between technical options - 3. important data required to select and design.
+Inclusion of general design procedures & considerations will be considered by the judges as additional added value to the toolkit. - 4. references to useful source materials